tugraz-isds/spcd3/README.md

-# Steerable Parallel Coordinates in D3
+# Steerable Parallel Coordinates in D3 (SPCD3)

-SPC in D3 is primarily a library for generating parallel coordinates with interaction.
+SPCD3 is primarily a library for generating parallel coordinates with interaction.
 This project contains the library and an already implemented example that the library is using.
 In addition, the project uses D3v7.